argoproj/argo-workflows/docs/multi-cluster.md

 type: Opaque
 ```

-To manually configure the base, take the following example JSON, enter your values, and base-64 encode it:
+To manually configure a cluster, take the following example JSON, enter your values, and base-64 encode it:

 ```json
 {